Essentials of Good Ad Copy: Expert Tips from the Golden Age of Advertising

 Many online platforms default to the audio switched off.
 Make sure your message can be understood even when the sound is muted.

-Bonus Tips for Writing Good Ad Copy
+Try These Bonus Tips When Writing Creative Ad Copy

 • Time your copy—read it aloud several times

-• Make sure you have a hook
+• Have a strong hook

 • Direct your audience to your website rather than a phone number.

-Wrapping up.
+Wrapping up

 Know your customer and speak their language.